phongduong/my-portfolio/data/posts/escape-characters-with-encodeuri-and-encodeuricomponent.md

 ## Summary

 If you want to encode a full URL, use `encodeURI()`.
-If you want to encode a part of URL, use `encodeURIComponent()`.
+If you want to encode a part of the URL, use `encodeURIComponent()`.
 To decode, use the corresponding function